pierrealixt/ford3/README.md

  - password: admin

  In Selenium IDE, choose the project `selenium-ide/OpenEdu.side` and execute the test suite `Default Suite`.
 Tests will fail if you run them individually.

+ Before running the tests, you must start a local server.

 #### Django tests
  ```